 Trail running is an excellent form of cardio.
 Although you may move a little slower than when running on the road or track, the benefit to your aerobic fitness is similar to other forms of running.
 Trail runs may be longer than your usual run, and if that's the case, you’ll boost your endurance over time.

-Trail running increases overall resilience
+Trail running can increase overall resilience

-Using trail running as part of your overall running training can help to strengthen areas of they body prone to injury during road running.
+Using trail running as part of your overall running training can help to strengthen areas of the body prone to injury during road running.
 When running through terrain, your body moves in different ways, strengthening your tendons and muscles.

 Mental benefits of trail running

 Trail running is a great way to de-stress and improve your mood, not only because you’re being active, but also because you’re out in nature.

 According to 2014 research by Edge Hill University in the UK and published in Ecopsychology, physical activity done in nature can lower stress and anxiety, while boosting mental wellbeing.
 The authors found that a 90-minute walk in nature was associated with significantly lower depression, stress, and enhanced positive thinking and mental well-being, compared to walking for 90 minutes in an urban environment.

 If you do live in an urban environment, getting a nature fix during your weekends can help to boost your overall health and wellbeing.